 Modern and vintage styles work really well together to create a very unique look.
 Look at your current kitchen and decide which aspects of it you are happy to keep and work from there.
 Look on local selling pages to see what items people are selling and see if you could upcycle them.
 Perhaps an old kitchen table which could be sanded down and painted, or a mix and match of chairs for a cute shabby chic look which won’t cost you the earth.

 Whilst home design can look nice when you stick to varying shades of a colour palette, nothing makes a statement quite so well as contrasting colours.
 Think black and white for a funky, modern, monochrome effect.
-Choose ultra shiny black marble worktops and painted black units against stark white walls (just make sure it’s washable paint to keep it looking pristine).
+Choose high shine black quartz worktops and painted black units against stark white walls (just make sure it’s washable paint to keep it looking pristine).

 Add luxury appliances for a high-end finish